 Your treatment team may suggest drugs such as antihistamines to reduce any itching.

 Hair thinning and hair loss

-Hair thinning and hair loss is very common when taking abemaciclib with an aromatase inhibitor.
-For more information about hair loss, download our Breast cancer and hair loss booklet.
+Hair thinning and hair loss are very common when taking abemaciclib with an aromatase inhibitor.

 Other common side effects